laravel/docs/queries.md

 <a name="whereraw-orwhereraw"></a>
 #### `whereRaw / orWhereRaw`

-The `whereRaw` and `orWhereRaw` methods can be used to inject a raw `where` clause into your query.
+The `whereRaw` and `orWhereRaw` methods can be used to inject a raw "where" clause into your query.
 These methods accept an optional array of bindings as their second argument:

     $orders = DB::table('orders')
                     ->whereRaw('price > IF(state = "TX", ?, 100)', [200])